jas6zhang/jas6zhang/README.md

 - ⬇️ Feel free to check out my repositories below

-💬 Currently seeking Winter and Summer 2024 internships.
+💬 Currently seeking <strong>Winter and Summer 2024 internships<strong>.
 Feel free to reach out to me about my experiences, and anything to do with tech.
 I'm always open to new friends and coffee chats, let's connect!

 #### You can find out more about me at https://jas6zhang.github.io/